GGC breaks ground on critically needed Allied Health and Sciences Building

-Georgia Gwinnett College has broken ground for its critically needed, $30 million Allied Health and Science Building.
+Georgia Gwinnett College has broken ground for its critically needed, $30 million Allied Health and Sciences Building.
 About 250 people attended a March 8 ceremony celebrating the milestone.

 “We thank Governor Nathan Deal, our state legislators, the University System of Georgia (USG) Board of Regents, and Chancellor Hank Huckaby for making this building possible,” said GGC President Daniel J. Kaufman.
 “At this stage in the college’s growth, this structure is critical to serving the needs of our expanding enrollment and helping us prepare for the future.”

 Now, Georgia Gwinnett can move forward with plans for growth of its School of Science and Technology, as well as its new School of Health Sciences.

 “When Georgia Gwinnett was established, the college made a commitment to the Gwinnett community to provide a baccalaureate degree in nursing, as well as other allied health programs, and to serve the growing health care needs of Gwinnett, as well as the state,” said Diane White, dean of the School of Health Sciences.
 “This building makes these proposed programs possible.”

 GGC recently hired Sharon Grason as its director of nursing.
 She is currently working to develop the proposed program, which will be based in the new building when it opens for the 2014 fall semester.
 The new facility cannot come soon enough for Thomas Mundie, dean of the School of Science and Technology.

 “The number of STEM majors at GGC is increasing at a greater rate than GGC’s overall growth,” he said.
 “The college’s enrollment grew an impressive 22 percent from the fall of 2011 to the fall of 2012, yet the number of students majoring in STEM disciplines grew by 30 percent.”